KnightChaser/AEXOL/README.md

 ![Windows](https://img.shields.io/badge/Windows-0078D6?style=for-the-badge&logo=windows&logoColor=white)
 ![Discord](https://img.shields.io/badge/Discord-%235865F2.svg?style=for-the-badge&logo=discord&logoColor=white)

-A light **Discord bot with simple useful features** that is intended to run in 24/7-operating Linux or Windows server environment for Korean Discord users, written in Python, objected to impose object-oriented programming if able.
+A light **Discord bot with simple useful features** that is intended to run in 24/7-operating Linux or Windows server environment **for Korean(🇰🇷) Discord users**, written in Python, objected to impose object-oriented programming if able.
 I made it for a personal hobby.

 This is the 3rd official challenge to make sustainable and scalable Discord chatbot with Python.